After months in hiding, Venezuelan opposition leader Machado reappears as a Nobel laureate

 The 58-year-old Machado’s win for her struggle to achieve a democratic transition in her South American nation was announced on Oct.
 10. Watne Frydnes said that “Venezuela has evolved into a brutal authoritarian state,” and he described Machado as “one of the most extraordinary examples of civilian courage in recent Latin American history.”

-Machado won an opposition primary election and intended to challenge President Nicolás Maduro in last year’s presidential election, but the government barred her from running for office.
+Machado won an opposition primary election and intended to challenge Maduro in last year’s presidential election, but the government barred her from running for office.
 Retired diplomat Edmundo González took her place.

 The lead-up to the election on July 28, 2024, saw widespread repression, including disqualifications, arrests and human rights violations.
 That increased after the country’s National Electoral Council, which is stacked with Maduro loyalists, declared the incumbent the winner.